 One alternative to this is to install an “Origin Certificate” provided by Cloudflare, which they will trust as well.
 We’ll be using Cloudflare’s “Origin Certificate” approach to setup Full (strict).

-Setting up Full (strict) Universal SSL with Azure App Services #
+Setting up Full (strict) Universal SSL/TLS with Azure App Services #

 - Your Azure App Service uses Cloudflare DNS

 - Your Azure App Service pricing tier needs to support IP SSL Binding